bmc/brizzled/source/_posts/2012-05-10-append-a-random-fortune-to-a-mail-dot-app-signature.markdown

 bit of [Elisp](https://github.com/bmc/elisp/blob/master/fortune.el) and wire it into a VM hook.

-When I moved to Thunderbird, I simple wrote a small shell script that to concatenate a signature prefix file with a random fortune; I then told *cron*(8) to run that shell script once a minute, to create a new `.signature` file.
+When I moved to Thunderbird, I simply wrote a small shell script to concatenate a signature prefix file with a random fortune; I then told *cron*(8) to run that shell script once a minute, to create a new `.signature` file.
 I pointed Thunderbird at that generated `.signature` file.

 But, as it turns out, you can't point Mail.app at an external `.signature` file, so the Thunderbird solution won't work.